mapr-demos/mapr-es-db-60-spark-flight/README.md

 In a docker container terminal window:

 ```
-$ maprcli table index add -path /apps/payments -index idx_payer -indexedfields 'payer:1'
+$ maprcli table index add -path /apps/flights -index idx_origin -indexedfields 'origin:1'
 ```
-In MapR-DB Shell, try queries on payments payers and compare with previous query performance:
+In MapR-DB Shell, try queries on flights origin  and compare with previous query performance:
 ```
-maprdb mapr:> find /apps/payments --where '{ "$eq" : {"payer":"Mission Pharmacal Company"} }' --f _id,payer,amount,nature_of_payment
+maprdb mapr:> find /apps/flights --where '{ "$eq" : {"origin":"ATL"} }' --f _id,origin,dest,pred_dtree
 ```
 In Drill try
 ```
-0: jdbc:drill:drillbit=localhost> select _id, amount, payer from dfs.`/apps/payments` where payer='CorMatrix Cardiovascular Inc.';
+0: jdbc:drill:drillbit=localhost> select _id, pred_dtree from dfs.`/apps/flights` where origin='ATL' and pred_dtree=1.0;

-0: jdbc:drill:drillbit=localhost> select _id, amount, payer from dfs.`/apps/payments` where payer like '%Dental%';
+0: jdbc:drill:drillbit=localhost> select _id, pred_dtree , dofW, crsdephour from dfs.`/apps/flights` where origin like 'A%' and dofW=6 and pred_dtree=1.0;

-0: jdbc:drill:drillbit=localhost> select  distinct(payer) from dfs.`/apps/payments` ;
+0: jdbc:drill:drillbit=localhost> select  distinct(origin) from dfs.`/apps/flights` ;

 ```
 ##Cleaning Up

-You can delete the topic and table using the following command from a container terminal:
+You can delete the stream and table using the following command from a container terminal:
 ```
-maprcli stream topic delete -path /mapr/maprdemo.mapr.io/apps/paystream -topic payment
+maprcli stream topic delete -path /mapr/maprdemo.mapr.io/apps/stream -topic payment
-maprcli table delete -path /mapr/maprdemo.mapr.io/apps/payments
+maprcli table delete -path /mapr/maprdemo.mapr.io/apps/flights

 ```
 ## Conclusion

 In this example you have learned how to:

+* Build and save a spark machine learning model for predicting flight delays
-* Publish using the Kafka API  Medicare Open payments data from a CSV file into MapR-ES
+* Publish using the Kafka API  flights data from a JSON file into MapR-ES
-* Consume and transform the streaming data with Spark Streaming and the Kafka API
+* Consume and enrich the streaming data with the Kafka API, Spark Streaming and the ML model
-* Transform the data into JSON format and save to the MapR-DB document database using the Spark-DB connector
+* Save to the MapR-DB document database using the Spark-DB connector
 * Query and Load the JSON data from the MapR-DB document database using the Spark-DB connector and Spark SQL
 * Query the MapR-DB document database using Apache Drill
 * Query the MapR-DB document database using Java and the OJAI library